 INFO: /dev/kvm does not exist HINT: sudo modprobe kvm_intel INFO: Your CPU supports KVM extensions INFO: KVM (vmx) is disabled by your BIOS HINT: Enter your BIOS setup and enable Virtualization Technology (VT), and then hard poweroff/poweron your system KVM acceleration can NOT be used

-You can also run less friendly but more portable way to establish KVM capability is:
+You can also run a less friendly but a more portable way to establish KVM capability is:

 egrep -c '(svm|vmx)' /proc/cpuinfo